 Chuck Hansen served on the VGTC Board from 1995-2002.
 He was on the IEEE Visualization Conference Steering Committee from 2001-2004 and intitiated term limits during that time.
 He has co-Chaired IEEE Visualization 2000, was Program co-Chair for Visualization '99 and served as a papers co-Chair for IEEE SciVis (then called IEEE Visualization) in 2007-2008.
 He co-Chaired IEEE LDAV in 2014.

-He is currently an Associate Editor in Chief (AEIC) of IEEE Transactions on Visualization and Computer Graphics (TVCG) and was previously an AEIC for TVCG as well as on the editorial board of Elsevier Computers and Graphics Journals.
+He was twice an Associate Editor in Chief (AEIC) of IEEE Transactions on Visualization and Computer Graphics (TVCG) as well as on the editorial board of Elsevier Computers and Graphics Journals.
 His research has made contributions to the fields of scientific visualization, computer graphics, parallel computation and computer vision.

 For additional information send me email.